Friday, 21 December 2012

 Send a gift this Christmas that will really transform lives in the developing world

-Some friends told me last year that they had given each of their children a £50 allowance to buy Christmas gifts for people living in developing countries.
+Some friends told me recently that they had given each of their children a £50 allowance to buy Christmas gifts for people living in developing countries.

 Their kids had grasped the opportunity with both hands, putting careful thought into their purchases, and even adding some of their own savings in an effort to make a real difference in the lives of those they were seeking to help.